 TIPS FOR FLYING ABROAD FOR TRAVELERS WITH SPECIAL NEEDS

-September and October, the traditional “shoulder season” between summer’s high season and winter’s low season are good months for slow walkers and individuals with special needs to travel.
+September and October, the traditional "shoulder season" between summer’s high season and winter’s low season are good months for slow walkers and individuals with special needs to travel.
 There are fewer tourists overall, meaning more space on walkways, fewer lines for museums and other attractions.
-Prices drop too, especially for international destinations.
+Prices traditionally drop, too, especially for international destinations.

 If you are planning to take advantage of shoulder season to travel abroad, here are a few facts you should know before embarking on an international trip.

 Booking an International Flight: While U.S. regulations mandate that U.S. air carriers cannot refuse transportation on the basis of disability (except in extreme cases) these rules may not cover foreign air carriers serving the U.S. Non-U.S. airlines belonging to IATA (International Air Transport Association) voluntarily adhere to rules similar to those of the U.S.; however, smaller overseas airlines may not be IATA members.
 Check with all airlines you will be connecting with.
 U.S. airlines are required to provide information concerning accessible facilities and services.
 Read More.

 In October, the brand-new Queen Elizabeth will join Cunard Line’s iconic Queen Mary 2 and Queen Victoria.
 Cunard’s ships are recognized as "The Most Famous Ocean Liners in the World."
 From their vast array of enrichment programs, delectable cuisine, legendary voyages, comfortable accommodations and personal service, Cunard is the epitome of luxury cruising.